 A stubborn problem

-In the operating room, a surgeon relies on an array of MRI and CT scans as visual references to perform procedures.
-But they can't navigate those images because the keyboard and mouse that control them aren't sterile.
+As a surgeon, you rely on an array of MRI and CT scans, but can't navigate them because the keyboard and mouse that control them aren't sterile.

 An elegant solution

 The GestSure system uses advanced sensors that allow you to access your imagery through simple hand gestures.

 To get around this, you're forced to either:

 - Scrub out, consult the imagery, then leave the OR to scrub back in.
 This process can take up to 10 minutes: Precious time when a patient is anesthetized, and expensive at an OR time cost of $62/minute.

 - Wait for a non-sterile circulating nurse to become available, but that too takes time - and the nurse doesn't know the case or the anatomy the way you do.

 From your operating table position, you employ a simple set of gestural commands that allow you to do anything you would with a conventional mouse.